Pre-Physical Therapy Advising

 Graduate schools have accepted substitute courses for many of the prerequisite courses so it may be a good idea to talk directly with the admissions personnel about satisfying the prerequisite courses.

 Most schools have a minimum GPA requirement around 2.7 out of 4.0.
 However, our observation indicates that you must have a William and Mary GPA near 3.0 to be seriously considered for physical therapy graduate school.
 Students with GPAs between 3.3 and 3.5 are usually accepted into PT graduate school, and students with GPAs over 3.5 are always accepted into PT graduate school.

 Applicants to physical therapy graduate school must take the Graduate Records Exam (GRE).
 This is normally taken at the end of the junior year or beginning of the senior year.
 It is best to complete all of the required biology, chemistry and physics by that time.

-In addition to the course work described above, students must complete at least 100 hours of internship with at least two physical therapists.
+In addition to the course work described above, students must complete observation hours.
+Generally, at least 100 observation hours, paid or volunteer, in at least two different practice settings are required.
+It is typically recommended that one setting be acute care/hospital.
 The student may receive 3 internship credits (KINE 498) while completing these hours.

 Students are encouraged to examine physical therapy graduate school websites as well as visit the campus in person to determine which school provides the best environment for them.
 Here are a few of the common physical therapy schools that William and Mary students have attended: